mbernhard7/ToDoList/design.md

 ####Mark the item named "Call Mom" completed (assumes there exists an item named "Call Mom").
 Screen at the beginning of task:

-Screen during task:
+Screen during task: N/A

 Screen after task:

 ####Rename the item "Text John" to "Text John about bank statements" (assumes there exists an item named "Text John").
 Screen at the beginning of task:

+Screen before renaming:

-Screen during task:
+Screen after renaming:

 Screen after task:

 ####Show only uncompleted items.
 Screen at the beginning of task:

-Screen during task:
+Screen during task: N/A

 Screen after task: